 Early Origins of the Ambrosius family

 The surname Ambrosius was first found in Dauphiny (French: Dauphiné or Dauphiné Viennois), a former province in southeastern France, where the family has been a prominent family for centuries, and held a family seat with lands and manor.
 The family were well established in the region of the Rhone and several members of the family distinguished themselves through their contributions toward the community in which they lived and were rewarded with lands, titles and letters patent confirming their nobility.
 There was a Saint Ambrose(circa 340-397); he had been a Bishop and Governor in Milan, Italy.

-Important Dates for the Ambrosius family
+Early History of the Ambrosius family

 This web page shows only a small excerpt of our Ambrosius research.
 Another 79 words (6 lines of text) covering the years 1460 and 1510 are included under the topic Early Ambrosius History in all our PDF Extended History products and printed products wherever possible.

 Ambrosius Spelling Variations

 Spelling variations of this family name include: Ambrois, Ambroix, Ambroise, Ambrosius, Ambrosi, Ambrodi, Ambroisin, Ambrosini, Ambroize, Ambroisse and many more.

 Early Notables of the Ambrosius family (pre 1700)